 Upper-division writing skills requirement (3-4 units)

-Business majors must select either IS 105W or ENGL 160W
+Business majors must select either BA 105W or ENGL 160W

 (See Writing Requirements)